Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Operational regime

 Here we propose a possible scheme to prepare the electronic system in the excited state that can decay by emitting two entangled photons.
 Our scheme is based on controlled extraction and injection of Cooper pairs in the splitter.
 We again emphasize that, in our proposal, the electrons are prevented from leaving the QDs towards normal leads and hence no charge transport occurs.
 A similar idea of trapping the entangled singlet with no charge transport has been recently demonstrated in the experiment of Ref.~\onlinecite{deJong:2023}.
 Other initialization schemes can be conceived.
 For example, it has been recently reported that reliable Cooper-pair injection can be obtained by employing an adiabatic cycle which is resilient to noise \cite{Brange:2024}.

 In Fig.~\ref{fig:5} we sketch only the processes occurring in one of the two DQDs forming the CPS.
-The stability phase diagram of a single DQD is shown in Fig.~\ref{fig:5}a.
-We set the chemical potential of the superconductor $\mu_S=0$ whereas $\mu_1\left(1,0\right)$ and $\mu_2\left(0,1\right)$ are the electrochemical potentials of the QD1 and of the QD2.
-The electrochemical potential $\mu_{1} (N1 ,N2 )$ of QD1 is defined as the energy needed to add the $N_1$th electron to dot 1, while having $N_2$ electrons on QD2 \cite{vanderWiel:2003}.
-An analogous definition applies for $\mu_2(N1 ,N2 )$
+The stability phase diagram of a single DQD is shown in Fig.~\ref{fig:5}(a).
+We set $\mu_S$ as the chemical potential of the superconductor whereas $\mu_1\left(1,0\right)$ and $\mu_2\left(0,1\right)$ are the electrochemical potentials of the QD1 and of the QD2.
+The electrochemical potential $\mu_{1} (N_1 ,N_2 )$ of QD1 is defined as the energy needed to add the $N_1$th electron to dot 1, while having $N_2$ electrons on QD2 \cite{vanderWiel:2003}.
+An analogous definition applies for $\mu_2(N1 ,N2 )$.
+In this section we consider $\Delta \varepsilon_{1(2)}=0$ to simplify the notation.
+Similar analysis holds for finite Zeeman splittings.

-In Fig.~\ref{fig:5}b, starting from the empty state $(0,0)$ in each DQD, corresponding to the point \ding{172}, we tune quickly the plunger-gate voltages to move the system to the operational point \ding{173} (indicated by a star).
+In Fig.~\ref{fig:5}(b), starting from the empty state $(0,0)$ in each DQD, corresponding to the point \ding{172}, we tune quickly the plunger-gate voltages to move the system to the operational point \ding{173} (indicated by a star).
 This point is defined by the following conditions: (i) the Cooper pair can split from the superconductor to the QD1s, $\mu_S=\mu_1\left(1,0\right)$; (ii) we have a positive and fixed detuning between the QD1 and QD2, $\mu_1\left(1,0\right) - \mu_2\left(0,1\right) = \delta$, that sets the typical frequency of the emitted photons.

+\addGR{ At the point \ding{173} the energy of the non-local singlet $\ket{S_{11}}$ becomes degenerate with the empty state.
+As a result of the coherent coupling with the superconductor, two nonlocal Andreev bound states, $\ket{A_+}$ and $\ket{A_-}$, with an energy splitting of $2\,\Gamma_S$ are formed.
+Starting from the empty state, tunneling from the superconducting contact injects a Cooper pair and prepares the system in a coherent superposition of the two nonlocal Andreev bound states.
+The preparation of one of the two Andreev bound states could be achieved with a more fine-tuned control of the gate voltages.
+However, in Sec.~\ref{subsec:distillation}, we demonstrate that such fine-tuned control of the CPS is not strictly necessary.
+The entanglement can still be extracted (by distillation) even without precise knowledge of the initial electronic state, as long as it belongs to the subspace spanned by $\ket{A_+}$ and $\ket{A_-}$. }

-In this way we have prepared the system in the initial state of our theoretical model.
-Subsequently, the relaxation via two-photon emission can occur as discussed in the previous section.
+In this way we have prepared the system in an initial \addGR{excited} state \addGR{from which} subsequently, the relaxation via two-photon emission can occur as discussed in the previous section.